‘Indivisible’ Guide Teaches Progressives How to Play Defense Against Trump: KiMi Robinson

 However, as they draw inspiration from the tea party, the authors make sure to differentiate themselves from “petty scare tactics.”

-“Their ideas were wrong, cruel, and tinged with racism—and they won,” they write.
-A Trump resistance, rather, would be “built on the values of inclusion, tolerance, and fairness.”
+“Their [the Trump campaign’s] ideas were wrong, cruel, and tinged with racism—and they won,” they write.
+Resistance to Trump would be “built on the values of inclusion, tolerance, and fairness.”

 In an interview with Truthdig, “Indivisible” co-author Angel Padilla, a former staffer for U.S. Rep. Luis Gutierrez, D-Ill., emphasized that nothing in the guide is groundbreaking.
 It simply tapped into an already existing network of people who want to resist Trump but don’t know how.